NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

    Well-trained surrogate (left) and poorly trained surrogate (right) models

 ..
 Note::
      Since these validation measures are calculated from the cross-validation predictions, they can be **biased**, particularly when highly localized nonlinear range exists in actual response surface and those regions are not covered by the training samples.
-The introduction of adaptive DoE helps to suppress the bias by enabling the targeted selection of simulation points around potentially faulty regions.
+The introduction of adaptive design of experiments helps to suppress the bias by enabling the targeted selection of simulation points around potentially faulty regions.

 ..
 Warning::